What is last mile delivery? The definitive guide

 In logistics, there are several legs in a product’s journey from manufacturer to consumer.
 The last mile is the final leg of the journey.
 It is the last stage where the product is delivered to the end user.
 The other legs of a product’s journey are the first mile and mid-mile.

-Who uses last-mile delivery?
+Who uses last mile delivery?

-Why is last mile so important?
+Why is last mile delivery important for courier companies?